Physics-50/Module-2/docs/week2.md

 ## Data Collection

-**This week you will collect data only for the 500 lines/mm grating spacing.**
+**This week you will collect data only for the 500 line/mm grating spacing.**

 When collecting data this week we would like you to take into consideration the sources of uncertainty you explored in Week 1 and do your best to minimize uncertainty and randomize systematic error by resetting the sensitive parameters between each trial.
 Please take a moment right now to go back to [Mini-question 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} and review your answers to determine which parameters you need to reset and which you don't.

 To collect your complete $$x$$ vs. $$L$$ dataset, make sure to do the following:

-+ Choose five values of $$L$$ ranging from about 15 cm to as large a value of $$ L $$ as you can while keeping the first diffraction maximum on the provided screen (this should be about 60 cm).
++ Choose five values of $$L$$ ranging from about 15 cm to as large a value of $$L$$ as you can while keeping the first diffraction maximum on the provided screen (this should be about 60 cm).

-+ Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the parameters you determined you needed to in  [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} between each measurement of $$x$$.
++ Collect five measurements of $$x$$ for each $$L$$ value, making sure that between each measurement of $$x$$ you reset all the parameters you determined you needed to in  [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"}.
 Be sure to **only use the 500 line/mm diffraction grating.**  Please use the tab: "Week 2: Data: 500 lines/mm" in your Google Sheets spreadsheet to collect your data.
 You will need to enter the formulas to calculate the mean value and uncertainty.

 + For each $$L$$ value, compute the mean value of $$x$$ from your five trials and the random uncertainty as measured by the SEM.

 + Prepare a .csv file with your $$x\pm \delta x$$ and $$L$$ data.
-There is a new tab in your Google sheets worksheet, prepared for this: "Week 2: Plotting 500 lines/mm data".
-Be sure to change the column headings to reflect your data as these will appear as axes labels on your fit.
+There is a new tab in your Google Sheets worksheet, prepared for this: "Week 2: Plotting 500 lines/mm data".
+Be sure to change the column headings to reflect your data as these will appear as axis labels on your fit.

 + Load the .csv file with your data into the [curve fitting script introduced previously](https://physics.hmc.edu/fitter/), selecting "linear" under the "kind" pull-down menu.